Meniscus tear: Conservative treatments

 Initial treatment may include physical therapy, bracing, anti-inflammatory drugs, or corticosteroid injections to increase flexibility, endurance, and strength.

-Common anti-inflammatory drugs and painkillers prescribed for meniscus tears include acetaminophen, non-steroidal inflammatory drugs, and corticosteroids.
+Common anti-inflammatory drugs and painkillers prescribed for meniscus tears include acetaminophen, non-steroidal anti-inflammatory drugs, and corticosteroids.

 Exercises can strengthen the muscles around the knee, especially the quadriceps.
 Stronger and bigger muscles will protect the meniscus cartilage by absorbing a part of the weight.
 The patient may be given paracetamol or anti-inflammatory medications.

 For patients selecting non-surgical treatment, physical therapy may reduce symptoms of pain and swelling.
 This type of rehabilitation focuses on maintenance of full range of motion and functional progression without aggravating symptoms.
 Physical therapists can employ electric stimulation, cold therapy, and ultrasonography.

 Accelerated rehabilitation programs can be as successful as the conservative program.
 The program reduces the time the patient spends using crutches and allows weight bearing activities.
 The less conservative approach allows the patient to apply a small amount of stress while protecting range of motion.
 It is likely that a patient with a peripheral tear can pursue the accelerated program, while a patient with a larger tear adopts the conservative program.

 The use of platelet rich plasma (PRP) to aid in the healing process has become widely accepted among US athletes.
 Although the procedure has grown in popularity, studies assessing the efficacy of PRP treatment have yielded contradictory results.